-For the biographies of Dr. Watts and Mr. Krognes, see "Board of Directors and Corporate Governance-Nominees for Director."
+For the biography of Dr. Watts, see "Board of Directors and Corporate Governance - Continuing Directors."

 Alexander O. Schuth, M.D. is one of our co-founders and has served as our Chief Operating Officer since March 2015 and as Secretary since June 2015.
 On March 14, 2022, the Board appointed Dr. Schuth to the role of Chief Financial Officer, effective as of May 1, 2022.
 As of this date, Dr. Schuth became the Company's Chief Operating and Financial Officer, and retained his role as Secretary of the Company.